 |Profile & Profile Card||Available Profile Card with name, picture, area of study, and "about me" description||Enhanced Full Profile with profile wall, networking / following other users, and the ability to link to Facebook & Twitter profiles.
 Profile Card enhanced to include the ability to follow, message, & view full profile|

 Adds cross-institution search and networking / following other users

 Shows profile pictures next to users' posts, with the ability to hover to see profile cards

 Adds posts and comments from Profile walls and Space walls

 In summary, Cloud Profiles & Tools enable your users to have a Profile Card that appears throughout Learn and discover other users at your institution.
 In comparison, Social Profiles and Tools provide a full Profile, access to the Blackboard Learn global learning network, and features and functionality to enable connection, communication, and collaboration with others: social learning.

 On the Administrator Panel, under Cloud Management, select Cloud Connector.
-You will then be prompted to fill out a form, which includes the following elements.
+You then are prompted to fill out a form, which includes these elements.